 Over the last decades.
-Afro-Colombians have become integrated more than indigenous aroups.
+Afro-Colombians have become more integrated than indiaenous aroups.
 Historically, Colombia's Afro-Colombians and indigenous populations did not enjoy the same rights and privileges of Colombia's white and mestizo populations.
 The 1991 constitution sought to rectify this situation, granting both groups special representation in the national legislature and indigenous groups certain territorial and cultural rights.